 Spike frequently tried to break into television comedy, although almost all of his early attempts to do so no longer exist5.
 Previous television series included a trilogy of ITV comedy sketch series in 1956 co-starring Peter Sellers and directed by Richard Lester6; six episodes of The Idiot Weekly, Price 2d, closely followed by five episodes of A Show Called Fred and eight episodes of Son of Fred.
 He made a television special entitled The Gladys Half-Hour during a trip to Australia, where he met John Bluthal, with whom he would later collaborate on Q. His first colour television series was BBC 2's The World of Beachcomber (1968).

-Those creating a British television series in the 1950s to 1980s were given free rein to do so, free from interference from layers of managers.
-This enabled much greater creativity than is allowed today, however Spike gained a reputation of taking advantage of this and betraying the trust given him.
+Those creating a British television series in the 1950s to 1980s were often given virtual free rein to do so, with little interference from management.
+While this enabled creative freedom, Spike gained a reputation of taking advantage of this and betraying the trust given him.
 He appeared in what at the time was considered the most offensive sitcom ever, Curry & Chips (1969); the Independent Television Authority ordered its cancellation.
 Another sitcom he wrote, The Melting Pot (1975), was considered unbroadcastable by the BBC.
 Both featured Spike wearing so-called brownface7 make-up and playing characters from Pakistan.

 It was with this reputation that the BBC were reluctant to commission Spike to make more Q, limiting the number of episodes and there was a frequent delay of years between series.
 Spike was uncontrollable, determined to mock and defy authority, particularly the BBC.
 Spike, if instructed to tone down the sexism or stereotyping, would typically react by doing the exact opposite.
 This did not endear him to the upper levels of the BBC, even though he was popular with the public.
 Spike for his part felt himself to be overlooked and unfairly treated by the BBC.
 He was particularly frustrated that the BBC did not commission more episodes, that Q was not repeated, promoted internationally and that episodes had been wiped.